verilator/verilator/docs/internals.rst

      (t #b00000000000000000000000))

-And then a follow-up query (or a series thereof) is asked, and the solver gets reset, so that it can be reused by subsequent randomization attempts.
+And then a follow-up query (or a series thereof) is asked, and the solver gets reset, so that it can be reused by subsequent randomization attempts:

 ::